jschnab/systems_design/pastebin/README.md

 We will accommodate 10^8 registered users, and we expect 10^7 daily active users.

-A paste is 10^5 bytes on average (limited to 512 KB).
+A paste is 10^5 bytes on average (limited to 512 KB or 64,000 ASCII characters).

 There are 10^6 text writes per day (10^1 text writes per second, 10^8 text writes per year), and 10^7 text reads per day (10^2 text reads per